Jeff1n03/chip-8/README.md

 # Installation
 ## macOS and Linux
 1. [Clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) **or** download it as a ZIP file and unzip it.
-2. **In a terminal emulator**, navigate to the directory where this repository was either cloned or unzipped, and run, `cd chip-8 && make && sudo make install && cd .. && rm -rf chip-8`
+2. **In a terminal emulator**, navigate to the directory where this repository was either cloned or unzipped, and run `cd chip-8 && make && sudo make install && cd .. && rm -rf chip-8`
 ## Windows
 [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install), and follow the above instructions.